Find a Part Now

 • Elizabeth Taylor

-• Elvis Presley, who had three, 1969 models, one of them a 6 door Pullman.
+• Elvis Presley, who had three 1969 models, including a 6 door Pullman.

 • Frank Packer